molily/molily.de/_posts/2017-12-21-robust-javascript.md

 A structure can also be robust.
 Think of a [lattice tower](https://en.wikipedia.org/wiki/Lattice_tower) that is using a certain type of [truss](https://en.wikipedia.org/wiki/Truss).
 It is huge and strong, yet light and modular.

-Similarly, in computer science, a robust program “performs well not only under ordinary conditions but also under unusual conditions that stress its designers’ assumptions.” ([The Linux Information Project](http://www.linfo.org/robust.html)).
+Similarly, in computer science, a robust program <q cite="http://www.linfo.org/robust.html">performs well not only under ordinary conditions but also under unusual conditions that stress its designers’ assumptions.</q> ([The Linux Information Project](http://www.linfo.org/robust.html)).
 The program does not stop execution when errors occur.
 It does not fail when the input data or user input is invalid or bogus.

 So robustness is all about *making informed assumptions*.
 What happens when the developer’s assumptions are not met?
 Let us look at several concepts of robustness.